 On a quarterly basis, the Company re-estimates LTV at a vintage level for outstanding vintages, reviews and monitors changes in the data used to estimate LTV, as well as the cash received for each vintage as compared to the original estimates.
 The difference between cash received for each vintage and the respective estimated LTV can be significant and may or may not be indicative of the need to adjust revenue for prior period vintages.
-Changes in LTV may result in an increase or a decrease to revenue and a corresponding increase or decrease to prior period.
-The Company selferences and, to the extent the Company believes differences in the estimates of the cash received are indicative of an increase or decrease to revenue for the affected vintages at the time such determination is made and when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+Changes in LTV may result in an increase or a decrease to revenue and a corresponding increase or decrease to commissions receivable.
+The Company analyzes these differences and, to the extent the Company believes differences in the estimates of the cash received are indicative of an increase or decrease to prior period LTVs, the Company will adjust revenue for the affected vintages at the time such determination is made and when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.